Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - Kansas City's games this year have hit the over on 11 of 19 set point totals (57.9%).

-- Kansas City is 10-7 against the spread and 11-4 overall this season when the team puts up more than 17.0 points.
+- Kansas City is 10-7 against the spread and 11-4 overall in games when it puts up more than 17.0 points.

-- In games that Kansas City churns out more than 272.8 yards, the team is 9-8 against the spread and 10-5 overall.
+- When Kansas City piles up more than 272.8 yards, the team is 9-8 against the spread and 10-5 overall.

-- The Chiefs have turned the ball over 25 times this season, five fewer than the Bills have forced (30).
+- This year, the Chiefs have 25 turnovers, five fewer than the Bills have takeaways (30).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bills.